Shuraa Tax Accounting & Auditing

 Additional Reporting Requirements

 To comply with tax regulations, businesses that sell secondhand goods and have enrolled in the profit margin scheme must complete this section.
-They need to select “yes” to indicate their enrollment under the scheme, which applies VAT only to the profit made during sales of secondhand products.
+They need to select “yes” to indicate their enrollment in the scheme, which applies VAT only to the profit from the sale of secondhand products.

 Mistakes in VAT returns can happen, but it’s important to correct them promptly to avoid penalties and stay compliant with the UAE tax system.
 The Federal Tax Authority (FTA) allows businesses to correct errors through a process called Voluntary Disclosure.
 Here’s how you can do it: